-AL - Veterinarian Issues -Professional Rules of Conduct
+PA - Veterinary Issues - Rules of Professional Conduct

 Summary: The State Board of Veterinary Medicine is empowered under section 5(2) of the act (63 P. S. § 485.5(2)) to adopt rules and regulations of professional conduct appropriate to establish and maintain a high standard of integrity, skill and practice in the profession of veterinary medicine.
 In accordance with this authority, the Board has determined that the following rules are necessary in the public interest to protect the public against unprofessional conduct on the part of veterinarians.

-Summary: This is a brief overview of the regulation of Great Apes under the Endangered Species Act.
+Detailed Discussion of Great Apes under the Endangered Species Act

 Summary: The following discussion outlines key events from the recent past that led to the surplus of chimpanzees in U.S. research facilities and the actions that the government has taken to reduce the number of chimpanzees that are maintained in those facilities.
 The remainder of the discussion provides a detailed analysis of the Chimpanzee Health Improvement, Maintenance, and Protection Act and an overview of the current status of the national chimpanzee sanctuary system.